SixArm/unix-shell-script-kit/README.md

 ### Usage

-Usage: the program is used incorrectly, as defined by the program.
+The program usage is incorrect, or malformed, or in conflict, etc.

 E.g. wrong number of args, a bad flag, a syntax error in an option, etc.